nathanbraun/nathanbraun-com/content/books/habit.md

 > For me it was unequivocally worth it, but of course as you build your own
 > habits, you'll need to weigh the costs and benefits.

-## How to build habits
-Building habits is mostly a matter of consistently doing them.
+The key to successfully building habits is mostly a matter of consistently doing them.
 Tynan says you need to do this for 1-12 months.

 This sounds simple, and it is.
 But there are important implications:
 - trying and failing with new habits is bad, and makes it harder to create future habits, so —
 - make your habits really easy to start, then build up
 - skipping should *not be treated lightly*

-> "In most areas of life, it's better to try and to fail than to not try at all.
+> In most areas of life, it's better to try and to fail than to not try at all.
 > In establishing habits, it's far better to succeed at an easier habit and
-> then build up from there."
+> then build up from there.

 Building new habits isn't easy.
 It takes willpower.
 That's fine, but willpower isn't an unlimited resource.
 This means you can only add a certain number of